ashrafkgit/Rancher/Rancher/Understanding Cluster Configuration.md

+## Notes:

 By default, etcd data is stored under local host filesystem not container filesystem

 RKE Container engine is written in Golang, all rancher Golang libraries are written in Go Lang and interactions to other clusters GKE/AKS/EKS ( all have Golang libraries)happens with the help of Go lang libraries and functions to make sure provisioning works. ( Google VMs have known issues with ssh/authentication for the provisioning of cluster, a bug is opened)

- GKE